-The FALCO's multi coloured LED status display screen can be seen up to 20 metres away in direct sunlight ensuring that personnel are alerted to hazards present.
+The FALCO's multi coloured LED status display screen can be seen from a distance of twenty metres in direct sunlight ensuring that personnel are alerted to hazards present.

 The FALCO 2 has five magnetic switches with LED confirmation, a high contrast OLED screen, and graphical interface ensuring quick and easy installation and servicing.